yoshuawuyts/nodebotsday-2015/README.md

 and running `flatten-packages`.
 Eventually I ran into LUA issues and decided to not continue.

-# arduino
+## arduino
 Experiment 3 was playing with an arduino.
+Got a cute lil LED working.
+Whoop!
+The way to approach this is by using johnny-five and the appropriate modules.
+The docs are super straight forwarward! :D

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)